huttenlocher/huttenlocher.github.io/README.md

-# huttenlocher.github.io
-Personal website based on GitHub Pages
+This is my personal website based on [GitHub Pages](https://pages.github.com).
+At the moment, there is no real content here.